MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 Here are the Azure components Contoso needs to migrate the VMs to Azure:

 - A VNet in which Azure VMs will be located when they're created during migration.
-- The Azure Migrate appliance (server discovery tool), provisioned and configured.
+- The Azure Migrate appliance, provisioned and configured.

 They set these up as follows: